How to Make Homemade Dish Detergent Cubes

 STEP 1

-Mix all of the dry ingredients together in a large bowl.
+Mix the dry ingredients- washing soda, baking soda, and salt (and Borax if you choose to use it)- in a large bowl.
 Make sure that they are all combined well before moving to the next step to ensure consistency in your finished product.
 You can use the powder in your dishwasher without adding any liquid binder if you want, but it can harden in storage so I prefer to use it in cube form.

 STEP 2

-**Vinegar and lemon juice with baking soda will fizz and you can end up with a pretty awesome eruption if you aren’t careful so add the liquid slowly.**
+**Vinegar mixed with baking soda will fizz and you can end up with a pretty awesome eruption if you aren’t careful so add the liquid slowly while stirring**

 The homemade dish detergent mixture will be clumpy, but not sticky.
 It will feel similar to damp sand.